sshalem/JAVA/_9_Threads_Java_Concurrency/README.md

 <img src="https://img.shields.io/badge/-4. sleep %20-blue" height=40px>

-Thread.sleep() in Java is being used to halt the working of a thread for a given amount of time.
+Thread.sleep() in Java is being used to halt the working of a thread for a given amount of time.</br>
 The time up to which the thread remains in the sleeping state is known as the **sleeping time of the thread**.
 After the sleeping time is over, the thread starts its execution from where it has left.

 ```java